JanielDary/ImmoralFiber/README.md

 ###### Step 1.
 Setup & Removal of Fiber indicators

 **Fiber1** - *Clean Fiber*:
 - Fiber1 is the initial Fiber created from the running Thread via `ConvertThreadToFiber()`.
-This maintains a callstack of the original Thread and does **NOT** contain any Fiber based start routines.
+This maintains a callstack of the original Thread and does **NOT** contain any Fiber start routines.
-- Patches the `TEB->SameTebFlags` field with a value to that of a Thread.
+- It patches the `TEB->SameTebFlags` field with a value to that of a Thread.
 - It creates a Dummy Fiber with a clean callstack.
-- Generates a valid `FiberObject.XoredCooke` value for the Dummy Fiber so it can run without causing an error.
+- It generates a valid `FiberObject.XoredCooke` value for the Dummy Fiber so it can run without raising an exception.
-- Then switches execution to Fiber2.
+- It then switches execution to Fiber2.

 ###### Step 2.
 Shellcode execution
 **Fiber2** -*Malicious Fiber*:
 - This executes from a DLL, which loads a resource within the DLL, inside the resource is some (harmless) shellcode.
-This is there to imitate malicious code of an attacker.
+This is here to imitate malicious code of an attacker.
 - When Fiber2 has finished executing shellcode it waits for 10 seconds and then switches execution back to Fiber1.

 ###### Step 3.
 Masking Dormant Fiber with Dummy Fiber
 **Fiber1** - *Clean Fiber*:
-- When Fiber2 is not executing e.g. Imitating when beacon/payload goes into a sleep state.
-Then Fiber1 patches the Dummy Fiber in place of Fiber2.
+- When Fiber2 is not executing e.g. Imitating when beacon/payload goes into a `Sleep()` state.
+Then Fiber1 patches the Dummy Fiber in place of Fiber2. (*This protects it against tools that are able to enumerate Dormant Fibers on the Heap*).
-- When the sleep has finished it patches back Fiber2 in place of the Dummy Fiber so execution can resume from Step2.
+- When the `Sleep()` has finished it patches back Fiber2 in place of the Dummy Fiber so execution can resume from Step2.
 - The whole point of using a Dummy Fiber patched in place of Fiber2 is to mask it from memory scanners that look to reveal dormant Fiber stacks in addition to currently executing Fibers running in the context of a Thread.

-***NOTE**: Phantom Thread also allows the option to trigger our malicious fiber once `.\PhantomThread.exe x` and replace it with our dummy Fiber permanently.*
+***NOTE**: Phantom Thread also provides and example to trigger our malicious fiber only once `.\PhantomThread.exe x` and replace it with our dummy Fiber permanently afterwards.
+This is possible because PhantomThread genreates a new valid `XoredCooke` for the Dummy Fiber object to pass the sanity check inside of `SwitchToFiber()`*

 #### Advantages / Disadvantages

 Advantages:
-- No Fiber Artefacts - Looks identical to a THREAD.
-Harder to target.
+- No Fiber Artifacts - When in the masked state the primary Fiber looks identical to a Thread, which is harder to target without being peformance heavy.
-- Valid Callstacks - Avoids using faked Callstacks.
+- Valid Callstacks - Masking avoids using faked callstacks unlike callstack spoofing.
+So callstack spoofing detection mechanisms are not applicable.
-- Dormant Fiber masked in addition to running Fiber.
+- The Dormant Fiber is masked in addition to the running Fiber, thanks to using a Dummy Fiber object.
-- No sacrificial Threads/Fibers required.
+- No sacrificial Threads/Fibers required, since it can be achieved within a single thread.

 Disadvantages:
 - Does not mask against inline callstack collection.